craig901/grunt-setup/README.md

 grunt-setup
 ===========

-A simple grunt setup with Concat for JS, Uglify for JS and Less Comilation
+A simple grunt setup with Concat for JS, Uglify for JS and Less Compilation
 --------------

 To use this setup you must first